 They Can Bite You Without You Feeling It

 Bed bugs are masters of their art, biting without even allowing you to feel it.
 Bed bug bites do not require medical treatment but they can still be uncomfortable.
 Some people use steroid cream to prevent and stop itching at the site of the bite, but this does not necessarily hasten the healing process.
-A cool compress can also ease pain, and bathing with oatmeal is a common home remedy.
+A cool compress can also ease the pain and bathing with oatmeal is a common home remedy.

 This is why it is nearly impossible to eliminate the threat of bed bugs without professional treatment of your home and belongings.
 Bed bugs can be invisible to the untrained eye, especially because many people don’t even know where to look.
+That's where professional bed bug control treatments come in!